-Today we’re hearing a new mantra: every company is supposed to be a “data company”.
+Today we’re hearing a new mantra: every company is supposed to be a “data-driven company”.
 But this is a more difficult transition that requires we overcome new regulatory roadblocks.
 Luckily, we have a winning strategy from the past to guide us.

-The path to becoming a “software company”
+The low-code/no-code path to becoming a “software company”

 There weren’t really any external barriers to becoming “software companies.”
 Companies just had to hire people who could create software, and they were off and running.
 The only real limit was knowledge about what software could do and the number of people available who could write the code.
 Some industries including financial, healthcare and tech were well ahead of this technology curve.
 But other industries like consumer goods or manufacturing had to catch up.
 This created a “skills gap” that initially forced companies to hire expensive consultants to come in, evaluate the business, tell them where technology could improve service or increase sales, scope the technology needed, and then deliver it.
 This might help a company make more money in the long run or increase efficiencies in certain areas, but it certainly wasn’t quick or cheap.